BYU-ECE-Software/BAIT/Docs/Campaign Creation/gpt-5-troubleshooting.md

 Overall, this was reasonably successful, but not as much as I had originally hoped.
 Honestly, we would likely be better off switching back to the GPT-4o model than continuing to add additional guardrails to prevent the AI from misbehaving.

+## 9-19-25 update
+GPT 5 is rampantly misbehaving as it is deployed in a classroom setting.
+I recommend reverting it back to gpt-4o.
+GPT changes must be made in `sepptic/src/server/utils/aiSendMessage.ts`.
+I'm going to check with Jackson to see if this will cause issues with the chat array change.